PradeepK9/React-Native-Restaurants/Readme.md

 5. Testing on Android
     ```bash
-    Open your 'Expo' Go app and scan the QR code displaying on the terminal
+    Open your 'Expo Go' app and scan the QR code displaying on the terminal

 6. Testing on Web Browser
     ```bash
-    Press W it will run the app in your default browser
+    Press 'w' it will run the app in your default browser

 7. Use Below credentials to login
     ```bash
     Email : test1@gmail.com
     Password : testpass123

-After you successfully login you will see welcome page.From here you can explore the list of available restaurants.
+After you successfully login you will see welcome page.
+From here you can explore the list of available restaurants.

 ## Thank You!